 White bark trees are a type of evergreen tree that has a distinctive white bark and is found in higher elevations.
 These trees are known for their beauty, hardiness, and unique bark.
 Some popular varieties of white bark trees include the quaking aspen, whitebark pine, and limber pine.
 They are perfect for areas where other trees can’t survive due to colder temperatures.
 White bark trees often provide shelter and food for mountain animals like bears and birds.
 The bright white color also makes them stand out in snowy landscapes.White bark trees are coniferous trees that are native to western North America, and belong to the genus Pinus.
 Their white or greyish bark is covered with resin blisters, giving them a distinctive look.
 These trees can grow up to 50 feet tall and live for hundreds of years.
 They are popularly used as ornamental and timber trees in parks, gardens, and urban landscapes.
 White bark trees are also an important food source for wildlife, including birds, squirrels, bears, and insects.

-- Discover the Fascinating History of the Oldest City in the World: A Journey Through Time
+- Discover the Top 10 Natural Wonders of the World: A Journey Through Nature’s Masterpieces

 Different Types of White Bark Trees